A Swift Fix II: Physical Parameters of Type I Superluminous Supernovae: Magnetar Modeling with MOSFiT

 In addition to the \swift UVOT data presented for our sample of SLSNe, we also obtained optical photometry of these events to better sample their light curve evolution.
 The optical data consisted of survey photometry from the Asteroid Terrestrial-impact Last Alert System \citep[ATLAS;][]{tonry18, smith20}, Gaia \citep{wyrzykowski12}, the Panoramic Survey Telescope and Rapid Response System \citep[Pan-STARRS;][]{chambers16}, the Zwicky Transient Facility \citep[ZTF;][]{bellm19}, and/or ground-based follow-up photometry from the literature as appropriate.
 The long-baseline optical data, combined with the UV data near peak, is crucial as the decline rate is important for determining the magnetic field strength \citep{nicholl17c}.

-We ran MOSFiT for each of our SLSNe using MCMC sampling with 300 walkers and recorded the bolometric luminosity for each chain as a function of time using the \textsc{dense\_luminosities} and \textsc{dense\_times} flags with additional temporal coverage of 1000 days on either end of the observed data.
+We ran MOSFiT for each of our SLSNe using MCMC sampling with 300 walkers and the default priors for the \textsc{slsn} model.
+We recorded the bolometric luminosity for each chain as a function of time using the \textsc{dense\_luminosities} and \textsc{dense\_times} flags with additional temporal coverage of 1000 days on either end of the observed data.
 To ensure self-consistency between our modified blackbody fits and the MOSFiT fits, we specified the redshift and luminosity distance for each SN.
 Nominally, we ran each MOSFiT model until convergence at a Potential Scale Reduction Factor (PSRF) value of 1.2 \citep{gelman92, brooks98, nicholl17c}.
 In some cases, the runtime on the fits was prohibitively long, so we terminated them after reaching a PSRF value below 1.3.
-The mean and median PSRF for the full sample was 1.25.
+The mean and median PSRF for the full sample were 1.25.
 We excluded OGLE16dmu from our MOSFiT modeling as it has only marginal coverage in the \swift $U$ and $UVW1$ bands and no published optical light curves.
+The median and 1$\sigma$ uncertainties on key magnetar parameters from our MOSFiT modeling are given in Table \ref{tab:MOSFIT_table}.